lucky-kaushik/IBM-MFT/README.md

 6. Open a pull request

 ## License
-Distributed under the ICS License.
+Distributed under the MIT License.

 ## References
 - Datasets that were used in here were taken from [KAGGLE](https://www.kaggle.com/datasets/programmerrdai/mental-health-dataset)